Designing for Post-Covid Trade Shows

 5. Technology: Expect QR codes, scanners, augmented reality, motion sensors, and LED screens to be more common in trade show booths.
 These technologies limit or eliminate touching a surface and many, like QR codes, allow attendees to use their own devices to gather information.
 How about printed media such as brochures, product sheets, and catalogs?
-Those will be exclusively digital, and the smarter exhibitors will have solutions to present and send that information in real-time.
+Those will be exclusively digital, and the smarter exhibitors at post-covid trade shows will have solutions to present and send that information in real-time.

 Tip: Most lead retrieval systems are designed to do much more than just capture an attendee’s basic information.
 You probably already knew that… but may not have tapped into those capabilities in the past.

 6. Hybrid Design Solutions: For the first time, exhibitors and designers will need to consider both a physical and a virtual booth.
 Should they be identical?
 Not necessarily.
 It’s much more important that there’s a clear marketing plan that addresses your goals.
 For most exhibitors, the virtual and physical goals will be the same so the branding, media, presentations, etc. will be identical.
 However, other exhibitors may decide to present a different message or experience for their virtual attendee vs. physical one.

 Tip: Want to save time and money?
 Treat your Exhibit Designer like a member of your team.
 The more information they have, the greater the likelihood they’ll hit the mark designing your virtual and physical booths.